vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_general_settings.md

 ### VCH Name <a id="name"></a>

 A name for the VCH, that appears the vCenter Server inventory and that you can use in other `vic-machine` commands.
 The default VCH name is `virtual-container-host`.
+If a VCH of the same name already exists, or if the name you provide contains unsupported characters, the wizard reports an error and you cannot progress to the next page, or `vic-machine create` fails with an error.

 #### Create VCH Wizard